fixture-py/fixture/fixture/examples/pylons_example/addressbook/README.txt

 About This Example App
 ======================

-SQLAlchemy support added per http://wiki.pylonshq.com/display/pylonsdocs/Using+SQLAlchemy+with+Pylons
+SQLAlchemy support added by following prompts on the command line of paster create.
+Note that the requirement has been decremented to ==0.4.8 since fixture does not support 0.5+ yet.